 The final action that we do is we take a look at the existing content base and we basically want to utilize what we already have and improve it.

 So going and creating new content constantly is not always the name of the game, especially if you already have a strong content base.

-Now I have an idea and I can go through and filter down this list and see what are the important queries, right?
+Now I have an idea and I can go through and filter down this list and see what are the important queries.

-I can merge that with the pages.
+Now, I can merge that with the pages.
 Where they’re found, and then I can start to take a deeper dive into, okay, well, how do I start to utilize these search terms and queries within that existing content?

 How do I go back and add additional search volume to those pages?
-Google Search Console is the perfect place to start to extract these insights and this data.
-So you can go and start to create new sections, so you can go and start to dive deeper.
+Google Search Console is the perfect place to start to extract these insights and data.

-How do we reoptimize our existing header, title, H one, et cetera, et cetera, if we’re not targeting the best primary keyword?
-And we also like to go back and revisit the hook.
+How do we reoptimize our existing header, title, H1, etc. if we’re not targeting the best primary keyword?

-So many companies create blog content or informational content, whatever that is, and they don’t spend enough time crafting the hook, actually taking the reader in five, six, seven concise sentences and engaging with them and getting them to read further.
+So many companies create blog content or informational content, whatever that is, and they don’t spend enough time crafting the hook, actually taking the reader in 4-5 concise sentences and engaging with them, and getting them to read further..

 And that in and of itself is another huge action item that typically is within our roadmap within the first 90 and the first 120 days.

 These are the four core things that we start out with, where we see we get the most lift in performance, the most lift in conversions.

 Focus on these four actions for existing assets, for your existing website, and how you can optimize that for further.

-And I promise you, if you start to prioritize these specific actions and work through them, you’ll start to see huge leaps in performance in your organic conversions.
+If you start to prioritize these specific actions and work through them, you’ll start to see huge leaps in performance in your organic conversions.

 Founder of Rock The Rankings, an SEO partner that helps B2B SaaS brands crush their organic growth goals.
 An avid fan of tennis, and growing micro-SaaS businesses on the weekend.
 2x SaaS Co-Founder – Currently working to build and scale Simple Testimonial.